jamesmh/coravel/README.md

 ### Queuing

-Coravel gives you a zero-configuration queue that runs in-memory.

-This is useful to offload long-winded tasks to the background instead of making your users wait for their HTTP request to finish!
+Coravel gives you a zero-configuration queue that runs in-memory to offload long-winded tasks to the background instead of making your users wait for their HTTP request to finish!

 ### Caching